-Santa Ysabel All Underground Alternative -- would diverge from the Proposed Project at the intersection of SR76 and SR78.
+Santa Ysabel All Underground Alternative - would diverge from the Proposed Project at the intersection of SR76 and SR78.
 It would start as an overhead 230 kV line and would transition to underground and be installed underground in the SR79 through the Santa Ysabel Valley, rejoining the proposed route south of Santa Ysabel.
 This alternative also reduces significant visual impacts to the scenic Santa Ysabel Valley and has the benefits described for the Santa Ysabel Partial Underground Alternative.
 However, it creates a significant risk of fault rupture due to the proximity of the underground line to the active Elsinore Fault.

 A portion of SR79 may be located on Santa Ysabel Reservation land, and placement of an underground transmission line within the State highway may require approval from Caltrans, Bureau of Indian Affairs, and/or Santa Ysabel Band of Diegueño Indians.
-As construction would be entirely in the road rather than overhead, at this time it is assumed that approval would be granted and this alternative would be feasible.
+As construction would be entirely in the road rather than overhead, at the time the Draft EIR/EIS was published, it was assumed that approval would be granted and this alternative could be feasible.
+As also stated in the Recirculated Draft EIR/Supplemental Draft EIS, the Santa Ysabel All Underground Alternative (replacing the Proposed Project from MP 100 to MP 109) is the environmentally preferred alternative.
+However, if the Santa Ysabel All Underground Alternative with the northern portion only of SDG&E Santa Ysabel Partial Underground Revision (near the Santa Ysabel Mission) and the remainder of the Santa Ysabel Partial Underground Alternative would be constructed to replace the Santa Ysabel All Underground Alternative.